-Ponzu is used not only to enhance a dish’s flavour, but also acts as a preserving agent.
-Its name comes from the Dutch word pons, meaning punch (the beverage), and the Japanese word su, meaning vinegar.
-Ponzu is versatile and adds a “punch” of flavour to different kinds of dishes.
+In addition to enhancing a dish’s flavour, ponzu also acts as a preserving agent.
+Its name comes from combining the Dutch word pons, meaning punch (the beverage), and the Japanese word su, meaning vinegar.
+Ponzu adds a “punch” of flavour to a variety of dishes.
 These days you can even find it in the form of jelly, as a popular condiment in trendy Japanese restaurants.
 It’s also great addition to salad dressing!

-Heat up a frying pan and pour in vegetable oil about 1 cm deep.
+- Heat up a frying pan and pour in about 1 cm of vegetable oil.
 Put the chicken in the pan, skin-side down, cover with a lid and cook over low heat for 4 minutes.
 Flip over the chicken, cover again and cook for another 3 minutes.
 Put onto a plate and spoon on the tomato ponzu sauce.
-Add parley to taste.
+Add parsley to taste.